Fact-checked

 Physiological nutrition

-When discussing the mechanisms of the long-term effects of nutrition on development, the role of the following processes must be taken into account.
+When discussing the mechanisms of long-term effects of nutrition on development, the role of the following processes must be taken into account.

-Balanced diet
+Balanced nutrition

 Adequacy of nutrition